President, Lingua Franca

-When I finally finished my search, I scribbled some notes about what I learned.
+I scribbled some notes about what I learned when I was all done.
 I’ve shared them with some friends here and there as they started to look themselves, and it was always my intention to share it more broadly with folks and pay it forward.

 I’ve broken my thoughts down into three parts:

 Part 1.
 Getting organized: Heavy Lifting Now Means Less Work Later

 Part 2.
 Networking: How to Most Effectively Engage People to Help (coming soon)